AndrewH1188/little-world-of-lego/README.md

 After going through the whole of the Stripe and Webhooks process the Checkout Success page was still not showing and was erroring.
 Oisin helped me to get this working and the issue was that the client_secret was passing the client secret in one part, but wasn’t in another, when I added stripe_ to client_secret this allowed the checkout success page to show and I could see that my test purchase had worked.

+### Allauth bugs
+I was having issues with styling the files in the allauth folder.
+Somehow I managed to have two allauth folders and a load of unnecessary files in these too.
+Because of the allauth main files and folders being inside another allauth folder this was causing the styling to not take effect.
+With Help from Fanciska I was able to locate the error and tidy  this up, remove all unnecessary files and get the styling to work as I expected it too.

 ### Known Bugs
 *